renny1bj/Tweet-Tracking/README.md

 The results contributed greatly to the classification of individual tweets as the dataset for the classification task were updated continuously, thereby increasing the number of training examples hourly.
-The web application is dynamic.
+The web application is dynamic thanks to highcharts.
 Below are the screenshots of the web app.
 ![Alt Text](https://github.com/renny1bj/Tweet-Tracking/blob/main/p1.png)
 ![Alt Text](https://github.com/renny1bj/Tweet-Tracking/blob/main/p2.png)
 ![Alt Text](https://github.com/renny1bj/Tweet-Tracking/blob/main/p3.png)